ilyabo/ilyabo.github.com/src/pages/p/flowmap.blue/index.md

 preview: NL-dark1.png
 date: 2019-02-05
 ---

-[flowmap.blue](https://flowmap.blue) is an online flow map visualization tool.
+[flowmap.blue](https://flowmap.blue) is a free and open source flow map visualization tool designed for representing aggregated numbers of movements between geographic locations.
-It makes it possible to publish interactive flow maps from data uploaded to Google Sheets.
-Until recently making flow maps has involved manual drawing or knowledge of programming or specialized software.
-I had learned from my experience developing [flow](https://github.com/ilyabo/jflowmap) [mapping](https://github.com/ilyabo/jflowmap.js) [libraries](https://github.com/teralytics/flowmap.gl) that there was a need for a tool with which people without special knowledge could make flow maps and share them online.
-This is why I developed [flowmap.blue](https://flowmap.blue).
+Until recently making flow maps has involved manual drawing, knowledge of programming or specialised software.
+ I had learned from my experience developing [flow](https://github.com/ilyabo/jflowmap) [mapping](https://github.com/ilyabo/jflowmap.js) [libraries](https://github.com/teralytics/flowmap.gl) that there was a need for an *easy-to-use* tool with which people without special knowledge could make flow maps.
+This is why I decided to develop flowmap.blue.
+The tool makes it possible to publish interactive flow maps from data uploaded to Google Sheets.
  It's free, it requires no installation and allows anyone to create a flow map in no time.

+Since the tool has been released, people from different parts of the world have been using it to visualize various datasets and are sharing some of them online.
+It has been used to represent data on urban mobility (commuting behavior, bus and subway travels, bicycle and scooter sharing), migration, trade, freight transportation, epidemiology, bird migration, fishery, scientific collaboration, sewer systems, historical data and other topics.

 ![](NL-dark1.png)
 [![](nl.png)](https://flowmap.blue/1Oe3zM219uSfJ3sjdRT90SAK2kU3xIvzdcCW6cwTsAuc)